shaack/shaack-com/sites/default/pages/services.md

 # From planning to operation

-My services cover the entire spectrum from planning and production to the operation of your website.
+My services cover the entire spectrum from planning and production to the operation of your app or website.

 `Conception -> Production -> Maintenance`